 The study of vector spaces over the real and complex numbers, introducing the concepts of subspace, linear independence, basis, and dimension; systems of linear equations and their solution by Gaussian elimination; matrix operations; linear transformations and their representations by matrices; eigenvalues and eigenvectors; and inner product spaces.
 Special attention will be paid to the theoretical development of the subject.
 Four class meetings per week.

 Requisite: MATH 121 or consent of the instructor.
 This course and MATH 272 may not both be taken for credit.
 Fall semester.
-Visiting Professor Torrey.2016-17: Offered in Fall 2016
+Visiting Professor Torrey.2022-23: Offered in Fall 2022, Spring 2023

 The study of vector spaces over the real and complex numbers, introducing the concepts of subspace, linear independence, basis, and dimension; systems of linear equations and their solution by Gaussian elimination; matrix operations; linear transformations and their representations by matrices; eigenvalues and eigenvectors; and inner product spaces.
 Additional topics include ill-conditioned systems of equations, the LU decomposition, covariance matrices, least squares, and the singular value decomposition.
 Recommended for Economics majors who wish to learn linear algebra.
 Four class hours per week, with occasional in-class computer labs.

 Requisite: MATH 121 or consent of the instructor.
 This course and MATH 271 may not both be taken for credit.
 Spring semester.
-Professors Cox and Leise.2016-17: Offered in Fall 2016
+Professors Cox and Leise.2022-23: Offered in Fall 2022, Spring 2023

 The first half of the course covers continuous and discrete Fourier transforms (including convolution and Plancherel’s formula), Fourier series (including convergence and the fast Fourier transform algorithm), and applications like heat conduction along a rod and signal processing.
 The second half of the course is devoted to wavelets: Haar bases, the discrete Haar transform in 1 and 2 dimensions with application to image analysis, multiresolution analysis, filters, and wavelet-based image compression like JPEG2000.
 Three class hours per week plus a weekly one-hour computer laboratory.